IdoSchaefer/SemiGlobalMATLAB/README.txt

 4. There is a better control of the algorithm options by the user.

 Examples for the application of the new version are available in the folder version1/examples.

+A short guide for the parameter choice (SGparameter_choice.pdf) has been added to the folder version1.